Phase 3 Extended

 Places of Interest & Things to do

 Beaches are open for normal activities in Carolina, Kure and Wrightsville Beach.
 Public parks, gardens and playgrounds are open throughout the area.
 Wilmington's Riverwalk and Historic District are available for strolling.
 Retail stores, restaurants, breweries, wineries and distilleries are open with some limited capacity.
 Museums and aquariums may open at 50% capacity.
 Gyms, indoor exercise facilities, bowling alleys, skating rinks, indoor basketball, volleyball, etc. may open at 30% capacity.
-Bars' outdoor areas, nightclubs, movie theaters, amusement parks and indoor entertainment venues can open with capacity limits and other restrictions [see EO 176 FAQs].
+Bars' outdoor areas, nightclubs, movie theaters, amusement parks and indoor entertainment venues can open with capacity limits and other restrictions.
 Visitors must comply with social distancing and group gathering protocols - no more than 10 people indoors and 50 people outdoors.
 As Phase 3 allows more attractions to re-open, hours of operation and paid admissions will vary so please contact the attractions directly for information prior to travel.

-Autumn and Holiday Travel & Trip Ideas
+Seasonal Travel & Trip Ideas

 We will continue to share updates and resources with our travelers on an on-going basis as the situation changes.
 For future travel planning, please check out our seasonal trip ideas, and experience the sights of Wilmington and our beaches by clicking the images below.